david-llamas-roman/davidllamasroman.com/README.md

 ### Sections
 - **Home**
   In this section, it will show an 'intro' and some links to see one section or other.

 - **About me**
   In this section, it will show a text that have as main objective introduce myself and help to people to meet me better.

   - **Projects**
     In this section, it will show all my projects and relevant info about them.

   - **Experience**
     In this section, it will show all jobs and work positions that I have been.

+- **Blog**

 - **Academy**
   In this section you would find some free courses about technologies in which I have a good level.
 The videos will be uploaded in YouTube and, here, will be the text version of course and the video embedded.

 - **Get in touch**
   In this section you would find a chat to talk with me, but do not by any reason.
 Only, for example, if you want to tell me something about a work issue, about a side or personal project that you have, about my content...
 I think that you understand the type of messages that I expect to receive.

 - **Licenses**
   In this section, it will show all licenses under which the website and its content are licensed.

 <p align=right><a href="#davidllamasromancom"><strong>Go up ⬆</strong></a></p>

 ### 📁 Database
 #### Conceptual design
+Features:
+- There are 'users' and 'account'.
+  - 1 user can only create 1 account.
+  - 1 account can only be created by 1 user.
+  - Each user can manage his account.
+    - Each user can delete his account.
+    - Each user can desactive his account.
+  - Each user has 1 role.
+    - Administrator.
+      - The account of the user whose role is this will be 'administrator account'.
+        - With the administrator account you can:
+          - Personalize the website:
+            - Change the logo.
+            - Change fonts.
+            - Change header links.
+            - Change footer text.
+          - About me:
+            - Change this section text.
+            - Projects:
+              - Create a project.
+              - Manage any project.
+                - Edit.
+                - Delete.
+            - Experience:
+              - Create a job position.
+              - Manage any job position.
+                - Edit.
+                - Delete.
+          - Blog:
+            - Create a section.
+            - Create an article.
+            - Manage any section or any article.
+              - Edit.
+              - Delete.
+            - Each article can has a unlimited number of comments.
+              - Delete any comment.
+              - Pin a comment.
+          - Academy:
+            - Create a learning path.
+            - Manage any learning path.
+              - Add or remove courses.
+            - Create a course.
+            - Manage any course.
+              - Create a course version.
+              - Manage any course version.
+                - Edit.
+                - Delete.
+              - Enable and disable any course forum.
+              - Delete any message of any course forum.
+              - Expel any user from any course forum.
+              - Create exercises.
+              - Create exams.
+          - Get in touch:
+            - Block and unblock any user.
+          - Licenses:
+            - Add a license notice.
+            - Manage any license notice.
+              - Edit.
+              - Remove.
+    - Normal.
+      - The account of the user whose role is this will be 'normal account'.
 #### Logical design
 #### Physical design